 Table 5.15.2.2-1 of TS 23.501 specifies standardized SST values.
-[1][2][3] sheds light on usage of SD value as a way to describe services, customer information, slice priority.
-Of particular interest of these three types of information is the customer information (or the tenancy information) which indicates the slice allocated to a specific customer/tenant, and the service information (to identify a service/application).
+[1][2][3] shed light on usage of the Slice Differentiator value as a way to describe services, customer information and slice priority.
+Of particular interest amongst these three types of information is the customer information (or the tenancy information) which indicates the slice allocated to a specific customer/tenant, and the service information (to identify a service/application).

 Based on the above NSSAI identification, different network slicing scenarios are possible: